NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - auto
      - The temperature below which the heat pump compressor is disabled.
 If both this and Backup Heating Lockout Temperature are provided and use the same value, it essentially defines a switchover temperature (for, e.g., a dual-fuel heat pump).
 Applies to all heat pump types other than ground-to-air.
 If not provided, the OS-HPXML default (see `Air-to-Air Heat Pump <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#air-to-air-heat-pump>`_, `Mini-Split Heat Pump <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#mini-split-heat-pump>`_, `Packaged Terminal Heat Pump <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#packaged-terminal-heat-pump>`_, `Room Air Conditioner w/ Reverse Cycle <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#room-air-conditioner-w-reverse-cycle>`_) is used.
    * - ``heat_pump_backup_type``
-     - true
+     - false
      -
      - Choice
-     - none, integrated, separate
+     - auto, none, integrated, separate
      - The backup type of the heat pump.
 If 'integrated', represents e.g. built-in electric strip heat or dual-fuel integrated furnace.
 If 'separate', represents e.g. electric baseboard or boiler based on the Heating System 2 specified below.
 Use 'none' if there is no backup heating.
    * - ``heat_pump_backup_heating_autosizing_limit``
      - false